 17. Be Mindful of Your Power, A/C, Heat, and Water

-All those bills rank up in cost, after all, and you can reduce your energy and water waste.
+All those bills rack up in cost, after all, and you can reduce your energy and water waste.
 Unplug what you’re not using.
-Turn off lights when you leave the room.
+Turn off the lights when you leave the room.
 Try running your A/C and heat a little warmer in summer and cooler in the winter.
 And turn off the water when you’re not using it, like when you brush your teeth.
 Switch to LED light bulbs to be even more energy efficient.

 18. Switch to organic, eco-friendly Makeup